deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 }
 ```

-run `$ npm run dev` and open http://localhost:3030 (in my case)to see our message!
+run `$ npm run dev` and open http://localhost:3030 to see our message!

+Note: In my case, the default localhost:3000 was taken.

 Let's rewrite our two pages as components.
 Starting with a `users.js` in our pages folder

 ```javascript
 import React, { Component } from 'react'